 Serving as a Naval Intelligence officer will be exciting, challenging and rewarding but the experience brings an even deeper reward—the sense of satisfaction and pride that comes from being a part of the team that is quietly and competently protecting your nation’s security.

-Intelligence Officers take on a wide variety of assignments, each one essential in its related mission or objective of the naval intelligence community.
+Intelligence Officers take on a wide variety of assignments, each one essential to the related mission or objective of the naval intelligence community.

 This role may include: